ISO 9001:2008 Internal Auditor; Quality Audit; Auditing Training

 Internal Quality Audit

-Internal Quality Audit Preperation and Check Sheets
+Internal Quality Audit Preparation and Check Sheets

 The auditor must prepare before conducting the audit, ensure that they arrange the audit with person in charge of the area to be audited with a convenient start and end time, an audit is not a surprise visit to try to catch people out!